hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 ### Conclusion

 With the release of version 0.5 of Hazelcast Jet, it is ready for production use, and is competitive with Apache Spark across a wide set of use cases that Spark covers.
-This is positive news for developers, as it improves the available open-source toolkits and provides a range of options for stream processing techology.
+This is positive news for developers, as it improves the available open-source toolkits and provides a range of options for stream processing technology.

 The tools are now there, but developers must properly analyse their domain and requirements.
 When considering these two technologies for a software project, a lot will depend upon the details of the system under consideration.